HMS G3: Description

 The G-class submarines were designed by the Admiralty in response to a rumour that the Germans were building double-hulled submarines for overseas duties and were built with a partial double hull..
-The submarines had a length of 187 ft 1 in overall, a beam of 22 ft 8 in and a mean draft of 13 ft 4 in.
+The submarines had a length of 187 ft 1 in overall, a beam of 22 ft 8 in and a mean draught of 13 ft 4 in.
 They displaced 703 LT on the surface and 837 LT submerged.
 The G-class submarines had a crew of 30 officers and ratings.

 For surface running, the boats were powered by two 800 bhp Vickers two-stroke diesel engines, each driving one propeller shaft.
 When submerged each propeller was driven by a 420 hp electric motor.
 They could reach 14.25 kn on the surface and 9 kn underwater.
 On the surface, the G class had a range of 2400 nmi at 16 kn.

 It has a single 21-inch (53.3 cm) torpedo tube in the stern, two 18-inch (45 cm) torpedo tubes on the beam and two in the bow.
 They carried two 21-inch and eight 18-inch torpedoes.
 It has a single 3 in deck gun.